 Running the Model

 Yupana is designed to have a continuous relationship with the real world.
-This means that training the model and running the model will be very similar functions, as Yupana is meant to continuous train on the most recent data.
+This means that training the model and running the model will be very similar functions, as Yupana will be constantly refining itself.
 New inputs help to fine tune the algorithms that allow agents to represent their environment and send relevant input to related agents.
 The training protocol will implement this structure as well, where historical data will be fed sequentially into the model at an accelerated pace to catch agents up to current data in their environment.
 The model will then depend on references to the external world to integrate new activity in the model.
 When an agent is presented with an update in their external environment, they propagate that signal to related agents.
 The change in state induced on the related agent will be checked against any updates within their respective external environment.
 The continuous nature of Yupana’s data integration allows for the model to check it’s predictions and behaviors against real world activity, thus refining it’s activity to be in tune with external environments.

 Nakamoto Terminal Integration